Guide Dog Training FAQs

 No. We do not train clients’ pets as guides for several reasons.
 First, we maintain our own breeding program, which allows us to control breeding stock, genetic factors and development of breeding lines.
 Second, a client would have to relinquish ownership of their pet to Leader Dog and a re-transfer of ownership cannot be guaranteed if the dog is not a viable match for the owner after it is trained.
 Third, most pets would not pass our strict physical requirements and rigorous training program.

-Your daily schedule is a busy one and takes effect after receiving a dog.
+For on-campus training, your daily schedule is a busy one and takes effect after receiving a dog.
 The basic schedule (which applies Monday through Saturday) is:

 - 6:30 a.m.
 Wake-up (park and water dogs)—"park" refers to the dog’s relief time